 — Piotr J

-The lectures given during the Conference were a combination of core technologies to Scylla, insights about our customers, and more.
+The lectures given during the Conference were a combination of core technologies to ScyllaDB, insights about our customers, and more.
 Topics included:

 - A history of ScyllaDB